 Yes, for three years

 |Eligibility to bring dependents?||Yes, only if candidates earn a minimum of S$6000 (for spouses and children) or S$12,000 for parents||Yes, spouses can work with a Letter of Consent (LOC)|

 Changes to the S Pass

 Concurrently, the Singapore government has also announced changes to the S Pass qualifying salaries.
-The following table summarises these changes:
+The following table summarizes these changes: